seenakakkuzhiyil/android-project/README.txt

 -> build.gradle (Module: app)
    minSdkVersion 15

-As we are using firebase Database signIn using emailId, when you run the program you have to update the google services from the app store.
-Phone should be prompting that when you are try to sign up.
+As we are using firebase Database signIn is using emailId, when you run the program you have to update the google services from the app store.
+Phone should be prompting that when you try to sign up.

 App Description